 Neurological research has even connected non-drug behavioral addictions (including gambling) to changes in the brain – and all the associated cravings, impaired control, withdrawal – to those found in people who abuse drugs.

-How to Use Freedom to Stop Gambling Online
+How to Stop Gambling Online with Freedom

 Now that we understand the severity of the online gambling issue, let’s explore practical solutions.